Tank1334/Onboarding-Newbies/chapter_04/day_12.md

 **Great job on Day 12!
 You've explored advanced topics related to cluster management and performance optimization in Spark.
 Continue practicing and fine-tuning your Spark applications for maximum efficiency and scalability.
 Tomorrow, we'll dive into Spark SQL.**

+## **Wrapping Up:** :hourglass_flowing_sand:
+Discuss with your mentor about the day's learnings and explore potential project applications.
+Reflect on the significance of advanced Spark topics and how you can apply these concepts in your big data projects.